City to review bids to build Cyber Estates grid

 In other business, the commissioners will consider:

-n Hearing a request from Dan Fritz, a veterans honor park committee member, concerning a waiver for a building-permit fee.
+-- Hearing a request from Dan Fritz, a veterans honor park committee member, concerning a waiver for a building permit fee.

-n Acknowledging a contractor agreement and indemnity agreement for Prunty Construction of Brookings regarding a 2019 water main-improvement project.
+-- Acknowledging a contractor agreement and indemnity agreement for Prunty Construction of Brookings regarding a 2019 water main improvement project.

-n Declaring a sewer-jet trailer as surplus property, appointing property appraisers, and setting a bid date for selling the trailer.
+-- Declaring a sewer jet trailer as surplus property, appointing property appraisers and setting a bid date for selling the trailer.

 At the end of their meeting, the commissioners have scheduled a closed session to the qualifications, competence, performance, character or fitness of any public officer or employee or prospective public officer or employee.
 The term "employee" does not include any independent contractor.